ayna-sec/ayna-sec.github.io/_posts/2024-10-03-Open-Source-SOC-automation-project.md

           - 8.8.8.8
           - 8.8.4.4
 ```
-3. Download and run the Wazuh installation assistant.
+3) Download and run the Wazuh installation assistant.
 ```shell
 curl -sO https://packages.wazuh.com/4.9/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
 ```
-4. Check and save the Wazuh credentials displayed on the last lines of the installation process.
+4) Check and save the Wazuh credentials displayed on the last lines of the installation process.
 Otherwise, extract the `wazuh-passwords.txt` file from `wazuh-install-files.tar`.
 ```sh
 sudo tar -O -xvf wazuh-install-files.tar wazuh-install-files/wazuh-passwords.txt > wazuh-credentials.txt
 ```
-5. We can access the Wazuh Dashboard on `https://<wazuh-ip>:443` with the user `admin` and the generated credentials.
+5) We can access the Wazuh Dashboard on `https://<wazuh-ip>:443` with the user `admin` and the generated credentials.

 ## 2.4.
 TheHive - installation
 TheHive is a Security Incident Response Platform, and we'll install this on a different Ubuntu 22.04 Server.

-> New notes added on 09/10/2024
+> PART 2️⃣ - New notes published on 12/10/2024
 {: .notice--info}

 > ⚠ Corrigendum